-The subjects are located within an established residential area convenient for most amenities.
+The subjects are located within an established area of mainly private residential property close to Ayr town centre and convenient for most amenities.

-At the time of inspection the property was found to be in reasonable condition having regard to age and character.
-Any repair items noted are generally capable of remedy with a routine maintenance programme.
+At the time of inspection the property was found to be in need of a degree of modernisation and upgrading in places.